Sapori e Saperi Adventures Flavours and Knowledge of Italian Artisans

 Course led by Elisabetta Sebastio, professional olive oil judge

 You’ve tasted olive oil and cooked with olive oil, but what do you really know about the juice of the olive?
 In the heart of Tuscany, professional olive oil judge Elisabetta Sebastio leads you from olive grove to mill to extra-virgin oil in the bottle.
-She and a starry cast of colleagues cover olive cultivars, their cultivation and chemical properties of olive oil.
-You learn how to taste and judge oil; how to detect defects and what causes them, the role of olive oil in the Mediterranean diet, how to use it in the kitchen and at the table.
+You learn to use your nose and your palate to assess the oil, what defects to look out for and what causes them and the role of olive oil in the Mediterranean diet.
+In cooking lessons you learn regional recipes and pair local oils with the dishes you prepare.
 During the course you will taste 25 different oils from various regions of Italy.
-You'll make gelato and chocolate with olive oil and prepare truffles with it.
-In five days, you’ll master the basic knowledge to become an expert.
+You'll make gelato and chocolate with olive oil and eat white truffles with it.
+In four days, you’ll master the basic knowledge to become an expert.
 All it takes is to continue practising.

 Course suitable for olive growers, oil producers, vendors, chefs, nutritionists and food lovers.
 Maximum course size: 6 people.